 Related Reading: Creamy Mushroom Recipes That Don’t Require a Can Opener

-Chowhound’s vegetable pot pies can be adapted seasonally—this wintry version has parsnips, sweet potatoes, onions, carrots, and fresh sage.
+Chowhound’s vegetable pot pies can be adapted seasonally—this wintry version has parsnips, sweet potatoes, onions, carrots, and fresh sage, but switch it up as the weather warms up with more delicate veggies and different herbs as you please.
 You can use puff pastry from the freezer or make a savory pie crust yourself; whatever combination of vegetables and herbs you decide on will surely be delicious.
 Get our Vegetable Pot Pies recipe.

 The classic pot pie takes a low-calorie turn with a few sheets of phyllo dough instead of the traditional pastry topping.
 Extra-crunchy and arguably just as tasty as the original, this phyllo pot pie can easily be made as a vegetarian option (think spanakopita for inspiration) and it keeps well in the freezer.
 Get the Phyllo Pot Pie recipe.